TylorS/typed/apps/website/content/recipes/vue.md

 });
 ```

-For this mixed route tree, provide the matching router backend and application services. `Typed` supplies its native renderer; a Typed-owned route tree uses the standard renderer layer shown above. `useRoute(Route.Parse("/prices/:symbol"))` observes optional decoded params; `useMatcher(matcher)` observes data returned by a matcher. `useLocation` observes the destination, `useCurrentPath` its path, and `useCurrentRoute` the structural route owner. `provideCurrentRoute(tree)` overrides ancestry in a Vue layout.
+For this mixed route tree, provide `RandomValues`, the matching router backend, and application services. `Typed` supplies its native renderer; a Typed-owned route tree uses the standard renderer layer shown above. `useRoute(Route.Parse("/prices/:symbol"))` observes optional decoded params; `useMatcher(matcher)` observes data returned by a matcher. `useLocation` observes the destination, `useCurrentPath` its path, and `useCurrentRoute` the structural route owner. `provideCurrentRoute(tree)` overrides ancestry in a Vue layout.

 `useRoute(route, { currentRoute: { route: Route.Parse("/admin") } })` uses that mount instead of the ambient one; `{ route: Route.Slash }` matches from `/`.
 The supplied mount is applied once.
 Its wildcard fallback returns `None` inside that mount, while leaving it reports the native `RouteNotFound` failure.
 Omitting `currentRoute` keeps the default global fallback, which remains live when leaving and reentering the ambient mount.
 The option also accepts a Vue ref or getter.